komali2/blog/content/posts/my-new-life-stack/index.md

-it from the month list when I assign it to a week, to keep things uncluttered and so that when I look at the month list, I know it's things that haven't been assigned yet, which either means they need to be assigned, or, are just floaters waiting for me to have free time to do them whenever.
+it from the month list when I assign it to a week, to keep things uncluttered and so that when I look at the month list, I know it's things that haven't been assigned yet, which either means they need to be assigned, or, are just floaters waiting for me to have free time to do them whenever (preferably that month).

 The pattern continues.
 On Sunday or Monday, I break my week tasks out across days.
 Again, I've got my calendar open when I do this.
-I might have a nice big empty coworking day where I want to put tasks that'll take a lot of time, and put smaller tasks on days I have a couple appointments or whatever.
+I might have a nice big empty coworking day where I want to put tasks that'll take a lot of time, and put smaller tasks on days I have a couple appointments.
 Or, something will need to have feedback from someone else before I can do the next step, so I schedule that for a Monday or Tuesday.

 Here's a daily todo: